 The REIT is authorized to issue an unlimited number of Units.
 No Unit has any preference or priority over another.
 Each Unit represents a Unitholder's proportionate undivided beneficial ownership interest in the REIT and confers the right to one vote at any meeting of Unitholders and to participate pro rata in any distributions by the REIT, whether of net income, net capital gain or other amounts and, in the event of termination or winding-up of the REIT, in the net assets of the REIT remaining after satisfaction of all liabilities.
 Units are fully paid and non-assessable when issued and are transferable.

-As of March 16, 2022, the total number of Units outstanding was 14,141,185.
+As at March 16, 2023, the total number of Units outstanding was 14,141,185 (as at December 31, 2021 - 14,141,185).